-It is with great sadness that Coach Gunther and I must report that Coach Sue Acampora passed away last Friday.
-Better known as The Lady in the Water, Coach Sue was everything to enfinity aquatic club and Winston Salem/Kernersville swimming.
-Over the past 20 years, the number of swimmers Coach Sue taught was unparalleled in our community.
-There wasn’t any aspect of the sport that Coach Sue didn’t play a part in.
+Coach Sue Acampora passed away on February 11th 2022.
+Better known as The Lady in the Water, Ms. Sue was everything to Enfinity Aquatic Club and Winston-Salem/Kernersville swimming.
+Over the past 20 years, the number of swimmers she taught was unparalleled in our community.
+There wasn’t any aspect of the sport that she didn’t play a part in.

-As a high school coach, Sue played an essential role in building the Parkland High School program (2011-2022) and was Conference Coach of the Year in 2018.
+As a High School Coach, Sue played an essential role in building the Parkland High School program (2011-2022) and was Conference Coach of the Year in 2018.
 During her run as the Parkland Coach, she took all 18 of her swimmers to Regionals in 2018 (10 of them went on to HS States).
-If you ever wanted to hang out in a Parking lot for an extended period, you would have stopped Coach Sue and asked her how the Parkland swim team was coming along. 😊
+If you ever wanted to hang out in a Parking lot for an extended period, you could have stopped Coach Sue and asked her how the Parkland swim team was coming along.

-As a swim school instructor, Sue spent countless hours working with children.
-Sue worked as both a guard and a swim instructor at: WGW YMCA (Squid Squad and established a Synchronized Swim Team), YWCA (Gateway Prep Team), Long Creek, Westwood Swim and Tennis Club, First Christian Church and enfinity aquatic club.
-At enfinity, Sue truly was the mother of our Aqua Farm program.
-In short, if you learned to swim in Winston or Kernersville over the last 10 years, there was a very good chance you were in the water with Coach Sue at some point.
+As a Swim Instructor, she spent countless hours working with children.
+Sue worked as both a guard and a swim instructor at: WGW YMCA (Squid Squad and established a synchronized swim team), YWCA (Gateway Prep Team), Long Creek, Westwood Swim and Tennis Club, First Christian Church and Enfinity Aquatic Club.
+At Enfinity, she was the mother of our Aqua Farm program.
+If you learned to swim in Winston or Kernersville over the last 10 years, there was a very good chance you were with The Lady in the Water at some point.

-When Winston Salem fell short of having anyone lead the diving program for the local high schools, Sue stepped up for any high school that needed her!
+When Winston-Salem fell short of having anyone lead the diving program for the local high schools, Ms. Sue stepped in and became the diving coach for the community!
 On her resume, it is simply labeled that she was the Forsyth County Dive Coach, 2017-2019.
-It wasn’t uncommon for divers from various programs (RJR, Mount Tabor, etc..) lining up at Winston Salem State University to dive with Sue.
+It wasn’t uncommon for divers from various programs (RJR, Mount Tabor, etc..) to line up at Winston Salem State University to dive with Coach.